helium/helium-packet-router/docs/routing.md

 ## Configuration

-All of the devices routing information is contained in the [Config Service](https://github.com/helium/oracles/tree/main/iot_config) (CS).
+All of the device routing information is contained in the [Config Service](https://github.com/helium/oracles/tree/main/iot_config) (CS).
 The CS can be interacted via [CLI](https://github.com/helium/helium-config-service-cli) or directly using the [Proto APIs](https://github.com/helium/proto/blob/master/src/service/iot_config.proto).

 ### OUI

 At the top of it all is the [Org (or OUI)](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L46) which defines a few things, like the `owner` and `payer` keys [(see here)](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L46).

-Uppon request, an OUI is [created](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L650) and assigned by the fundation.
+Upon request, an OUI is [created](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L650) and assigned by the fundation.
 You can, at this point, purchase [Device Addresses or DevAddrs](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L27).
 If you would like to roam on the Helium network and already have your own [LoRaWan Net ID](https://www.thethingsnetwork.org/docs/lorawan/prefix-assignments/) [see here](https://github.com/helium/proto/blob/master/src/service/iot_config.proto#L652).

 ### Route